Skip to main content

 • Customer support: If you have a question or need help, which company’s support channels are more expedient and seamless?

-Each of the following subsections covers one evaluative criterion, tells you the winner, and explains how we made our decision.
+Each of the following subsections covers one evaluative criterion and explains how we made our decision.

 Effectiveness for hair loss